the-teachingRSE-project/competencies/competencies.md

 term and the role of "Research Software Engineer" or RSE [@Hettrick2016].

-From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers.
+From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers [@WhatResearchSoftware].
 This shift provides a base on which sustainable career opportunities can be built, which allows for better training of researchers and more effective support for the development of high quality research software.
 There is still a long way to go but positive change is well underway.